Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 #### URL Base

-If you have configured a URL base for your Radarr/Sonarr server, you _must_ enter it here in order for Overseerr to connect to those services!
+If you have configured a URL base for your Radarr/Sonarr server, you _must_ enter it here in order for Jellyseerr to connect to those services!

 You can verify whether or not you have a URL base configured in your Radarr/Sonarr server at **Settings &rarr; General &rarr; Host**.
 (Note that a restart of your Radarr/Sonarr server is required if you modify this setting!)